Skip to main content

 2. Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-3. COURSE DELIVERY: This course is delivered via a combination of asynchronous and synchronous online classes.
-The synchronous online classes are on Week 1, 2, 5, 9, and 12 (Wednesday), from 6:00 p.m. to 9:00 p.m.
-The remaining classes will be asynchronous online delivery.
+4. This course uses a blend of asynchronous and synchronous online delivery.
+The synchronous online classes are scheduled on Weeks 1, 2, 5, 9, and 12 (Wednesday), from 6:00 p.m. to 9:00 p.m.
+The remaining classes will be asynchronous online.
 On the start date of your class, log into learn.bcit.ca at 6:00 p.m. (not before) to access your course link.

 Status